 - Scroll down and click on the Advanced dropdown

 - Again scroll down till you reach the Reset and clean up option in the last

 - Once there, click on the arrow next to it and then click on Reset settings

 What this will do is that it will disable all extensions (deactivating any malicious extensions too).
 Now, not all extensions are harmful, and here you can find some good ones too.
 It would also reset your new tab page, startup page and even pinned tabs.
 Be rest assured that no harm will be caused to your history, bookmarks or saved passwords.

 To Wrap Up

 We do understand how irritating and at times dangerous such malicious programs can be.
 So, don’t jitter.
 Calm down and use one of the ways above to prevent browser hijacking.
 If you’ve found this information useful, do share it with the ones you care about.
-For more such content, keep reading Systweak blogs.
-Also do subscribe to our YouTube channel and follow us on Facebook.
+For more such content, keep reading We The Geek.Follow us on social media – Facebook, Instagram and YouTube.